-(a) For export by sea:

-- (i) When livestock are loaded on vessels with enclosed decks, the ventilation system must be run continuously from the commencement of loading.
-Loading is to cease if the ventilation system stops.
-Initiate the contingency plan as per valid Sea Load Plan. - (ii) Ventilation must be monitored daily to ensure adequate thermoregulation of the livestock.
-LEIMT member will include this information in the daily report. - (b) For export by air: when the aircraft carrying livestock is on the ground (whether moving or stationary), the operator of the aircraft must ensure that ventilation and temperature in the livestock hold is adequate to maintain all of the animals' health and welfare.
+- (a) For export by sea: - (i) When livestock are loaded on vessels with enclosed decks, the ventilation system must be run continuously from the commencement of loading. - (ii) Ventilation must be monitored daily to ensure adequate thermoregulation of the livestock. - (b) For export by air: when the aircraft carrying livestock is on the ground (whether moving or stationary), the operator of the aircraft must ensure that ventilation and temperature in the livestock hold is adequate to maintain all of the animals' health and welfare.